nvjob/ppsc/README.md

 -------------------------------------------------------------------

 ### Information
-The post-processing stack is an über effect that combines a complete set of effects into a single post-processing pipeline.<br>
+The post-processing stack is an uber effect that combines a complete set of effects into a single post-processing pipeline.<br>
 This has a few advantages:<br>
 - Effects are always configured in the correct order<br>
 - It allows a combination of many effects into a single pass<br>